starychfojtu/ReadingList/README.md

 basic constructs and then the more advance and abstract ones like monoids, monads, applicative functors etc.

 - **FSharp for fun and profit** by Scott Wlaschin (https://fsharpforfunandprofit.com/books/)<br>
-Big honor to Scott, he has given us so much material to learn FP and F# from.
+Big kudos to Scott, he has given us so much material to learn FP and F# from.
 This is just a must read for someone new to FP or F#.
-I learned so much from him such as proper domain modeling, composition or removing circular dependencies.
+I learned so much from him such as proper domain modeling, composition and many other.

 ## .NET